Centennial Park Reservoir: Heritage listing

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

-Centennial Park Reservoir No. 1 is an excellent example of the nineteenth century practice of enhancement of the utilitarian with a decorative presentation and is amongst the finest examples of this in Sydney.
-The exterior of Centennial Park Reservoir No. 1 is an attractive, well proportioned landscape area, enclosed by decorative fencing, located within an area of parkland of high landscape, amenity and aesthetic values.
-The interior of the reservoir, when empty, is a remarkable environment, with the forest of timber posts, vaulted arched roof and vast space.
+Centennial Park Reservoir No. 1 is an example of the nineteenth century practice of utilitarian enhancement with decorative presentation.
+The exterior of Centennial Park Reservoir No. 1 is a landscape area enclosed by decorative fencing.
+When empty, the forest of timber posts and vaulted arched roof is visible in the vast interior of the reservoir.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 Centennial Park Reservoir No. 1 was the site, in the early 1990s, of a public access program, instituted whilst the Reservoir was empty for refurbishment works, which attracted many thousands of members of the public, demonstrating a significant interest and value placed upon these structures by the public at large.
 Centennial Park Reservoir No. 1 is highly regarded by the public as represented by the National Trust of Australia (NSW), as evidenced by its identification in the National Trust Register.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 Centennial Park Reservoir No. 1 contains representative examples of a range of construction techniques, materials and technologies of the late nineteenth century.
 It provides evidence of the expectations and planning context of the designers of the water supply system for Sydney.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 Centennial Park Reservoir No. 1 is one of the few in-ground, covered water storage reservoirs of the nineteenth century surviving in Sydney.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 Centennial Park Reservoir No. 1 is a representative example of a large in-ground covered water storage reservoir of its period.